-- developing new or revised products for sale (including actuarial resources); - advertising products for sale; - maintaining the agency, brokerage or other distribution IT systems, and related administration processes (other than commissions described above); - overrides paid to managers of the distribution system; and - new agent expenses for training, set up, or other reimbursement.
+- Developing new or revised products for sale (including actuarial resources); - Advertising products for sale; - Maintaining the agency, brokerage of ther distribution IT systems and related administration processes (other than conmissions described above); - Overrides paid to managers of the distribution system; and - New agent expenses for training, so up, of other reimbursement.

-The expenses incurred in the branch offices related to underwriting, issue, and policy administration functions are usually excluded from distribution expenses and included in the relevant acquisition or policy administration activity.
+The expenses incurred in the braich offices that are related to underwriting, issue and policy administration functions are usually excluded from distribution expenses and included in the relevant acquisition or policy almost included.

-Unit expenses are usually a percentage of commissions or a percentage of premiums/deposits.
+Unit expenses are usually a pressing of commissions or a percentage of premiums/deposits.